Seasonal Plumbing Maintenance Tips for Your Asheville Area Home

 5. Check your water heater

-If you have a tankless water heater, spring is the perfect time to do your yearly descaling and cleaning of the combustion chamber.
+If you have a tankless water heater, spring is the perfect time to do your yearly descaling and cleaning of the combustion chamber, which we can help with.

 Check for leaks from the tank into the bowl by putting food coloring into the tank.
 If you see colored water in the bowl within 30 minutes, you have a sneaky leak that could be costing you!
 While you’re looking, check the bowl for cracks or leaks there too.